getlago/lago-docs/docs/guide/11_payments/adyen-integration.md

 ![Adyen as PSP for existing customer](../../../static/img/existing-customer-adyen-psp.png)

-## Adyen Checkout: Storing Customer's Payment Method Information
+## Adyen Checkout: storing customer's payment method information
 When Lago automatically creates a customer in Adyen, you will receive a checkout link from Lago to facilitate the storage of your customer's payment method information.

 The payload sent by Lago will have the following structure, with the checkout link stored under **`checkout_url`**: